• Skip to main content

 What type of reader do you have?

-• Or is your reader plowing their way through books so fast it’s breaking your bank account?
+Maybe you have the type of reader who is plowing their way through books so fast it’s breaking your bank account.

 For starters he will answer all those questions that nag in your mind.
 Questions like: